ArmyAntSEC/murderBotRpg/rulebook/02_characters.md

 ## Optional moves
 Please select two of the following addictional moves

-### Create Subroutine
+### Write Malware
-Preload a custom behavior tree, tucked away until just the right moment.
+Prepare malware targeted at a specific system to help you hack it.
 **Effect:**

-- Spend time (multiple rounds if complex) preparing a specific software action sequence
-- Activate it instantly at any later moment, bypassing timing constraints
-- Only one subroutine can be active at a time
+- A single malware can be stored at the time and each malware is single-use.
+- You may spend multiple rounds writing the software, and the results accumulate.
+- On a 10+, your malware will give you an additional +1 to Breech Protocol when you use it.
+- On a 7–9, your malware does not improve
+- On a miss, you realize a fundamental fault in your approach and have to start again from 0

 **Tag:** `[Prep] [Tactical]`

 ---

 ### Synthetic Rapport
 Your empathy routines have been custom-trained on millions of human interactions.
-When you sustain conversation with someone for a few minutes (even under duress) by building trust,  or a convincing simulation of it.
+When you sustain conversation with someone for a few minutes (even under duress) you can build trust, or a convincing simulation of it.

 **Effect:**